Risingson/eveeyedocs/docs/sharing/jumpbridges.md

  - Jumping the bridge and set it to jump bridge afterwards
  - Paste it to eveeye window from directional.
 If you got a list of copied JBs line by line you can paste them all at once.
- - Another format for pasting is a line by line text like `anything Z9PP-H --> K8L-X7` (it must match the spaces exactly. "anything" is unused data but there must be something without a space so could eg. be `1 Z9PP-H --> K8L-X7` in every line).
+ - Another format for pasting is a line by line text like `anything Z9PP-H --> K8L-X7` (it must match the spaces exactly. "anything" is unused data but there must be something without a space so could eg. be `1 Z9PP-H --> K8L-X7`).
  - Add it manually via `Add Connection` in the right-click-solarsystem menu

 ## Routing